wizo06/japanese/docs/Fundamentals/particles.md

 ### 「も」

 **「も」 is the inclusive topic particle**.
-It is essentially the topic particle with the additional meaning of "also".
+It is essentially the topic particle with the additional meaning of the English words "also" and "too".
 Basically, it can introduce another topic in addition to the current topic.

-Its usage is best explained by an example.
+The particle 「も」 (and the English words "also" and "too" for that matter) can be broken down into two functions:

+- Function 1: **A** "is" or "does" the same thing as **B**
+Example:
+*Alice is studying.
+Bob is studying ==too==.*
+*Alice is studying.
+Bob is ==also== studying.*

+- Function 2: If **A** "is" or "does" something, you can provide additional information about **A**.
+Example:
+*He is a brilliant linguist.
+He is ==also== interested in botany.*
+*He is a brilliant linguist.
+He is interested in botany too.*

+**Function 1: the comment of the new and old topic are the same**

 - 私 ==も== 学生だ。